 • @PauleneTurner - Black Tides, book 4 of The Time Travel Chronicles (July 18, 2024)

-I read Black Tides soon after it was published and reviewed it.
-Unfortunately I lost my link to that 5 star review.
+I read Black Tides soon after it was published and reviewed it in Sept 2024.
+Here's what I said.

-All you need to know is that I read all 6 books in the series shortly after they were published and to avoid losing links to my reviews on other sites I wrote a review of book 6 here - in which I also mention Black Tides.
+I went on to read all 6 books in the series shortly after they were published and to avoid losing links to my reviews on other sites I wrote a review of book 6 here - in which I also mention Black Tides.

 ..